 So we all get busy, but we also need to eat.
 This, thus make us combine working with eating at the same time.
 But do you know this could be really dangerous?
 And actually, this could pose a lot of hazards to your health.
 Our modern life has imposed on us a certain pace that is too hard to cope with and that gets its toll on our physical, mental and psychological health.

-To tackle this important topic, Dr. Amira Ayad, a pharmacist, nutrition specialist and natural health consultant provides answers to all these questions in an email-based live clinic session, held on Monday, May 14, 2012.
+To tackle this important topic, Dr. Amira Ayad, a pharmacist, nutrition specialist and natural health consultant provides answers to all these questions in an email-based live clinic session.

 Read below all the questions and Dr. Amira's kind replies: